CodeSoom-Project/buybookfront/README.md

 https://buybook.codesoom.com/

-currently you can check searchform and product list and product detail
+currently you can check searchform and product list and product detail and able to buy book